HCharlanes/ens-name-finder/README.md

 output:
 ```
 Found a Name to bid on!!
-Name: 5word1160
+Name: word136
 Found a Name to bid on!!
-Name: 1word19
+Name: 9673word1
 Found a Name to bid on!!
 Name: 1word19
-Found a Name to bid on!!
-Name: 1word180
-Found a Name to bid on!!
-Name: 2020word1

 ```

 Finding available names including two words: